-CONDITIONS PRECEDENT
+CONDITIONS TO RELEASE OF FUNDS

-As express conditions precedent to the full effect of this Agreement, it is required that the following occur:
+As express conditions precedent to the release of funds pursuant to Paragraph 2 hereof from Escrow, it is required that the following occur:

 DISMISSAL OF LITIGATION: The Parties agree that litigation between them in the United States District Court for the District of Colorado, styled as: Aretha Franklin, Plaintiff v.
 Alan Elliott, D/B/A Al’s Records and Tapes, Defendant, as Civil Action No. 15-cv-01921-JLK, shall be dismissed in its entirety with prejudice and that the Estate shall take the necessary action to do so as to all defendants named therein, without costs or fees.
 AE agrees to cooperate with the Estate in securing the dismissal.

-GENERAL RELEASE: The Estate shall execute a full general release, attached hereto as Appendix “A”.
-Such release is intended to fully resolve all past disputes and disagreements between the Parties, including but not limited to any and all court filings, or court orders.
+GENERAL RELEASE: The parties each shall execute a full general release of claims, attached hereto as Appendix “A”.
+Such release is intended to fully resolve all past disputes and disagreements between the Parties relating in any way to the Dispute, including but not limited to any and all court filings, or court orders.

-1. GRANT OF RIGHTS: The Estate hereby sells, grants, sets over, and assigns exclusively to AE, all rights of Aretha Franklin, of each and every kind, nature, and character whatsoever in and to her name, image and performance as embodied in the Film ,individually and collectively, the “Appearance”, including, but not limited to, all rights to distribute, market, advertise, promote and publicize the Appearance and otherwise exploit the same as comprised within the Film, in all media, whether now known or hereafter devised, including, without limitation, all theatrical, non-theatrical, home entertainment, television and digital media and methods of distribution including, but not limited to, by means of the Internet and mobile technologies, in any and all languages provided AE agrees not to re-record any songs so as to dub the singing voice of Aretha Franklin, it being agreed that AE, its licensees and assignees shall have the right to dub Aretha Franklin’s voice only when she is speaking, throughout the World (the “Territory”).
+1. GRANT OF RIGHTS: Upon closing of all agreements and payment to Estate, and subject to the terms and conditions of this Agreement, the Estate hereby sells, grants, sets over, and assigns exclusively to AE, all rights of Aretha Franklin, of each and every kind, nature, and character whatsoever in and to her name, image and performance solely as embodied in the Film (individually and collectively, the “Appearance”) including, but not limited to, all rights to distribute, market, advertise, promote and publicize the Appearance and otherwise exploit the same solely as comprised within the Film, in all media, whether now known or hereafter devised, including, without limitation, all theatrical, non-theatrical, home entertainment, television and digital media and methods of distribution including, but not limited to, by means of the Internet and mobile technologies, in any and all languages provided AE agrees not to permit any re-recording, digitization and/or other alteration of any songs so as to dub the singing voice of Aretha Franklin, it being agreed that AE, its licensees and assignees shall have the right to dub Aretha Franklin’s voice only when she is speaking, throughout the World (the “Territory”).
 The exclusive rights granted to AE in and to the Appearance as set forth herein shall be collectively referred to as the “Appearance Rights”.
-Without limiting the foregoing, the Estate hereby quitclaims to AE any and all distribution rights of each and every kind, nature and character whatsoever in and to the Film and all elements thereof including, without limitation, all theatrical rights, non-theatrical rights, home entertainment rights, television and cable rights, exclusively, in the Territory, including, without limitation, the exclusive right to reproduce, distribute, display, exhibit, promote, market, advertise, broadcast, sell, rent, give-away, sub-distribute and otherwise exploit the Film in all media whether now known or hereafter devised, in any and all languages, provided AE shall not re-record any songs so as to dub the singing voice of Aretha Franklin, it being agreed that AE and its licensees and assignees shall have the right to dub Aretha Franklin’s voice only when she is speaking, through any and all means, methods, and manners of exhibition, distribution and exploitation, whether now known or existing or hereafter devised or invented including, but not limited to, distribution through the Internet collectively, the “Distribution Rights”.
+Without limiting the foregoing, the Estate hereby quitclaims to AE any and all distribution rights of each and every kind, nature and character whatsoever in and to the Appearance as incorporated in the Film including, without limitation, all theatrical rights, non-theatrical rights, home entertainment rights, television and cable rights, exclusively, in the Territory, including, without limitation, the exclusive right to reproduce, distribute, display, exhibit, promote, market, advertise, broadcast, sell, rent, give-away, sub-distribute and otherwise exploit the Film in all media whether now known or hereafter devised, in any and all languages, provided AE shall not permit any re-recording, digitization and/or other alteration of any songs so as to dub the singing voice of Aretha Franklin, it being agreed that AE and its licensees and assignees shall have the right to dub Aretha Franklin’s voice only when she is speaking, through any and all means, methods, and manners of exhibition, distribution and exploitation, whether now known or existing or hereafter devised or invented including, but not limited to, distribution through the Internet collectively, the “Distribution Rights”.
 The Appearance Rights and the Distribution Rights are individually and collectively referred to herein as the “Rights”.